-Treatment compliance is summarised in Supplementary Figure 2.
-Compliance is reported by categories as defined in the analysis plan.[40]
-In total, 489 experimental intervention or physiotherapy exercises sessions were held.
-The sessions ran from 08 May 2019 to 18 March 2020.
-162 were experimental sessions and 327 were exercise alone sessions (161 usual care; 166 experimental).
+Treatment compliance is summarised in online supplemental figure 2.
+Compliance is reported by categories as defined in the analysis plan.
+In total, 489 experimental intervention or physiotherapy exercise sessions were held.
+The sessions ran from 8 May 2019 to 18 March 2020.
+Of 162 were experimental sessions and 327 were exercise alone sessions (161 usual care; 166 experimental).
 There was one experimental class that was not accompanied by a physiotherapy class.

 A major component of the definition of compliance for the experimental group was the group class sizes.
-The median class size for the intervention classes was two with a range of one to 14.
-Supplementary Figure 3 is a plot of the group sizes for all intervention sessions.
-Any class with three or more participants was considered a "compliant" class.
+The median class size for the intervention classes was two with a range of 1-14.
+Online supplemental figure 3 is a plot of the group sizes for all intervention sessions.
+Any class with three or more participants was considered a 'compliant' class.
 In total, 75 (46.3%) of the 162 intervention sessions had three or more participants.
 To address the issue of compliance, the randomisation procedure was changed from 1:1 to 2:1.
-Supplementary Figure 4 is a breakdown of treatment compliance by participants randomised using either a 1:1 or 2:1 randomisation ratio.
+Online supplemental figure 4 is a breakdown of treatment compliance by participants randomised using either a 1:1 or 2:1 randomisation ratio.
 In both groups, the number of participants who were non-compliant rose considerably and the number of strict compliers fell after the change from 1:1 to 2:1 randomisation.
 A confounder to this result is that participants whose intervention was disrupted by COVID-19 were all randomised using a 2:1 ratio.
-The large increase in non-compliance in that population is seen in Supplementary Figure 4.
+The large increase in noncompliance in that population is seen in online supplemental figure 4.